Advertiser Disclosure

 Citi Reducing Emirates Transfer Ratio

-As it stands, most Citi ThankYou point transfers are at a 1:1 ratio, meaning 1 Citi point becomes 1 hotel point or airline mile.
-While there are a few exceptions, this is generally the case, including Emirates Skywards.
+Presently, most Citi ThankYou transfers happen at a 1:1 ratio, meaning 1 Citi point becomes 1 hotel point or airline mile.
+There are a few exceptions, but Emirates Skywards hasn’t been one of them.

-Now, however, Citi has sent out an email indicating to customers that the ratio is dropping by 20%.
+However, Citi has emailed some customers indicating that the ratio is dropping by 20%.
 Effective July 27, 2025, the new transfer ratio will be 1:0.8.

 This means that if you transfer 1,000 Citi points to Emirates, you’ll end up with 800 Emirates Skywards miles.